Biomarkers Consortium - Plasma Aβ as a Predictor of Amyloid Positivity in Alzheimer's Disease

-Currently, amyloid status can only be assessed by PET imaging of Aβ or by cerebral spinal fluid (CSF) Aβ measurements, which are extremely costly (PET) or require invasive procedures (CSF lumbar puncture).
+Currently, amyloid and tau status are assessed by positron emission tomography (PET) imaging or by cerebral spinal fluid (CSF) measurements, which are extremely costly (PET) or require invasive procedures (CSF lumbar puncture).
 These procedures, and the aspiration to define patients by the pathological criteria described above, are estimated to result in a patient screen failure rate of approximately 80 percent.
 They also contribute to the extremely high costs of AD clinical trials.
-Developing a simpler blood-based test for assessing amyloid status would help to simplify clinical trials, reduce patient burden and reduce costs required to identify and characterize AD, particularly as clinical research begins investigating earlier stages of the disease in which patients need to be identified pre-symptomatically.
+Developing simpler blood-based tests for assessing amyloid and tau status would help to simplify clinical trials, reduce patient burden and reduce costs required to identify and characterize AD, particularly as clinical research begins investigating earlier stages of the disease in which patients need to be identified pre-symptomatically.

 - AbbVie Inc.*

 - Diagnostics Accelerator at Alzheimer's Drug Discovery Foundation*

 - Janssen Research & Development, LLC*

 - Takeda Pharmaceutical Company*

 - Indiana University School of Medicine

 - University of Pennsylvania, Perelman School of Medicine

 - Washington University School of Medicine in St. Louis